NCAA tournament bubble watch: At large-bids for March Madness

 Given how tough the remaining schedule is for both Minnesota and Purdue, I thought it was prudent to share this, from our Dave Ommen: “Historically, the most losses we’ve seen for an at-large team is 15.
 And it’s extremely rare for teams to receive at-large bids when their overall record isn’t at least four games above .500.
 Something to keep in mind, especially with losses mounting for several teams in the Big 10.
 Last year’s Indiana team finished 19-16 with six Quad 1 wins and 9 Quad 1/2 wins and was one of the teams to just miss – largely because of a 3-9 road record and 4-10 record away from home overall.”

-INDIANA (NET: 61, NBC: 11): The Hoosiers are buoyed by the fact that they have wins over Michigan State (11), Florida State (13) and Ohio State (21) right now.
-They are 5-8 against the top two Quads, and their only Quad 2 loss is hardly a bad loss — Arkansas (38) at home when the Razorbacks were at full strength.
-Yes, the Hoosiers have lost four straight games.
-They also have a schedule that features six more Quad 1 opponents, and the two Quad 2 games are Minnesota (40) and Wisconsin (33) at home.
-If they can get this thing turned around, they are still in a very, very good spot.
-That’s a big ‘if’ at this point right now, however.
+PURDUE (NET: 61, NBC: 10): Purdue got worked over at home on Tuesday by Penn State (18), dropping them to 14-11 on the season.
+The Boilermakers are 4-8 against Quad 1 opponents with seven Quad 1 and 2 wins and just one Quad 3 loss, at Nebraska (168).
+They do have a 29-point home win over Michigan State (11) and a 36-point home win over Iowa (30), but their only top 150 road win came at Indiana (58) last weekend.
+Their remaining schedule is brutal: at Ohio State (23), at Wisconsin (31), Michigan (28), Indiana (58), at Iowa, Rutgers (32).
+The note above?
+That is very relevant to this team.

-MINNESOTA (NET: 40, NBC: Off the bubble): The Gophers picked up their sixth win over Quad 1 and 2 opponents by beating Wisconsin (35) at home on Wednesday, and followed that up by getting worked over at Penn State (19).
-They are 11-11 on the season, but all 10 of those losses have come against Quad 1.
-Their “worst” loss is DePaul (64) at home.
+MINNESOTA (NET: 40, NBC: Off the bubble): The Gophers have lost three of their last four and four of their last six games.
+They are 4-9 against Quad 1 opponents and sit at 6-11 against the top two Quads.
+Their 12-11 record on the season is certainly a problem, but their “worst” loss is DePaul (67) at home.
 The biggest red flag with Minnesota is that they have just one win away from home on the season — at Ohio State (15).
 They need to start winning, but they are in a place where getting hot for two weeks will be enough to get them up as high as a No. 8 seed.

 PAC-12 BUBBLE WATCH

-STANFORD (NET: 30, NBC: Play-in game): Stanford’s season went from bad to worse this week.
-First, they loss in overtime at Utah (70).
-Then, playing at Colorado (16) — easily the best available win left on their schedule — the Cardinal were up by 16 points in the second half when Oscar da Silva, their best player, suffered a head injury that may keep him out for a while.
-They host the Arizona schools this weekend.
-As it stands, Stanford has lost five of their last six games and have just two Quad 1 wins vs. an ugly Quad 3 loss at Cal (151).
-This weekend is monumental for them.
+STANFORD (NET: 33, NBC: First four out): The Cardinal lost their third straight game on Thursday night at home against Arizona State (49).
+It was their sixth loss in the last seven games.
+Their best player, Oscar da Silva, missed the game because of a head injury he suffered over the weekend.
+They have an ugly Quad 3 loss to Cal (155) and just two Quad 1 wins.
+Saturday’s game against Arizona (9) is absolutely enormous.

-ARIZONA STATE (NET: 54, NBC: Play-in game): The Sun Devils landed a sweep of the LA schools this weekend, meaning that they now have a trio of Quad 1 wins — Arizona (10), at Washington (60), at Oregon State (67) — and is sitting at 7-8 against the top two Quads.
-They’ve also won at San Francisco (103) and beat St. John’s (72) on a neutral.
-I like Arizona State’s resume more than Dave does, and would have them bumped up a couple of spots from where they are now.
+ARIZONA STATE (NET: 49, NBC: 10): The Sun Devils won their fourth straight game on Thursday night, winning at Stanford (33).
+They’re now 4-6 against Quad 1 opponents with three of those wins coming on the road.
+They are 7-8 against Quad 1 and 2 opponents and their “worst” loss is a Quad 2 loss at Washington State (107).
+Should I mention that they are tied for the lead in the Pac-12 with four other teams?
+Arizona State is in a good spot right now.

-UTAH (NET: 70, NBC: Off the bubble): Utah was arguably the biggest winner on the bubble this week as they picked up a Quad 1 win by picking off Stanford (30) and Cal (151) at home.
-It’s the third Quad 1 win of the season for the Utes, who have beaten Kentucky (22) on a neutral and BYU (23) at home.
+UTAH (NET: 78, NBC: Off the bubble): Utah had a two-game winning streak snapped on Thursday, falling at Oregon State (64).
+They still have a lot of work left to do if they are going to have a real chance at getting into the tournament, and they can start on Sunday by winning at Oregon (25).
+The Utes have beaten Kentucky (24) on a neutral and BYU (21) at home, which keeps them in the conversation.
 Their issue?
-The three ugly losses: at UCLA (99) and then Tulane (184) and Coastal Carolina (196) in South Carolina.
+The three ugly losses: at UCLA (103) and then Tulane (186) and Coastal Carolina (200) in South Carolina.

 SEC BUBBLE WATCH